bbauska/Anti-Project2025/anti.md

   <li>✔ Prohibits noncitizens from living in federally assisted housing</li>
 </ul>

-Project 2025 floated “devolving many HUD functions to states and localities with any remaining federal functions consolidated to other federal agencies.”
+<p>Project 2025 floated “devolving many HUD functions to states and localities with any remaining
+federal functions consolidated to other federal agencies.”
 “Finally, and more fundamentally, Congress could consider a wholesale overhaul of HUD that contemplates devolving many HUD functions to states and localities with any remaining federal functions consolidated to other federal agencies (for